COUNT WHAT YOU HAVE

 It’s been around 7 years since I first got paid for my first part-time job as a stockbroker (via telephone).
-My salary itself has since increased by 15 times, let alone the benefits and perks (I always make sure that I demand for the maximum package possible).
-I’ve moved out of family and am now living in a very nice (rented) apartment.
+My salary itself has since increased by 15 times, let alone the benefits and perks (I always make sure that I demand the maximum package possible).
+I’ve moved out of the family and am now living in a very nice (rented) apartment.
 I’m able to travel around and buy mostly every fashion item that the girl in me would desire for.
-I’m telling you, I still come home after work and question myself almost everyday: “This is not enough.
+I’m telling you, I still come home after work and question myself almost every day: “This is not enough.
 I want more.
 I’m not doing good enough.”

 Recently I had lunch with my friend Stephen (not his real name), whom was (and is still) a hugely successful entrepreneur in Europe during the dot-com era.
-Stephen came from an upper class family in the UK.
+Stephen came from an upper-class family in the UK.
 He had a very stylish lifestyle until he got out of college.
 THEN WHAT?
 He backpacked around the world, common story.
 Here’s what he’d told me during our lunch:

 On one side, if you are looking for happiness, taking more risk or creating more surplus may only bring you to that infinite race with your ego, you’ll never be satisfied.
 So count what you have, if you have possessed enough, it’s time to enjoy freedom and happiness… for a while.

-On the other side, if you still want more in term of possession, counting what you have will give you a good view about your current resources.
+On the other side, if you still want more in term of possession, counting what you have will give you a good view of your current resources.
 No one can start a project without resources, yet you have to acknowledge of: What you’re grateful for enough not to risk them (all) to get something else?
 Those might be your loved ones, your health, your house… be grateful for their presence and hold on to them dearly.
 You’re then free (in mind) to risk everything else.